JulianPMenon/Ansible_Zabbix_Installer/README.md

 ansible-playbook script.yml -e auth_os_user='whoami' -e 'ansible_python_interpreter: /usr/bin/python3' -K

 !!
 Inside the Playbook there is a Variable called  "- password_db: ", wich is the password for the Zabbix database user !!
+The default Zabbix Superuser is {Username: Admin, Password: zabbix}